( Back to California Haunted Index )

 All of the spirit people like to watch the shows.
 Steve makes himself feel better by living the career he wanted through seeing these talented comedians entertain the audience.
 Spirits in residence, with the exception of the Nasty One in the basement, not only appear in front of the staff and others, but have been known to critique the performers:

 One evening, while Sam Kinison was on the stage of the original showroom, Clark was next door, closing up the main showroom.
 As he heard Sam Kinison go through his comic routine, getting louder and louder as was his custom, Clark heard a low buzz of voices, which got louder and louder.
 When Sam reached his trademark scream, Clark heard the voices angrily chanting, "It's him.
 It's him.
 It's him."

 The ghosts did their best to dissuade Sam from performing.
 They messed with the lights, and interfered with the sound system, annoying Sam.
 One night, Sam boldly challenged the ghosts to show themselves.
 The lights all went out.

-In 1982, Dr. Taft and his UCLA parapsychology team came to investigate the The Comedy Club because of all the activity of the ghosts.
+In 1982, Dr. Taft and his UCLA parapsychology team came to investigate the The Comedy Store because of all the activity of the spirits.
 When they got to the backstage area by the dressing rooms, two coins fell from the ceiling.
 When they got to the basement, the psychic Dr. Taft suddenly was overcome by agonizing pain in his legs.
 He had picked up the horrible pain some unfortunate soul had suffered, inflicted by someone else.
 One torture tactic of the Mob was to break legs and knees.